ibm-cloud-docs/SecureGateway/securegateway_faq.md

 ### Answer
 {: #notification-answer}

-You can get notifications via our [status page](https://cloud.ibm.com/status?selected=status), please search `Secure Gateway` in that page.
+You can get notifications via our [status page](https://cloud.ibm.com/status?selected=status).
+To get the disruptive maintenance, please search `Secure Gateway` in the tab `Planned maintenance`.

 When the Secure Gateway client disconnected unexpectedly, please go to the status page to check whether there is disruptive maintenance at that time.

+If the maintenance needs to have disruption over 10 minutes, then you might need to manually restart the Secure Gateway client to reconnect to the Secure Gateway server after the maintenance.
+Normally, the service downtime will be equal to or less than 10 minutes, the Secure Gateway client (after version v180) should be able to reconnect to the Secure Gateway server automatically.

 ## How can I capture the Secure Gateway Client logs on DataPower?
 {: #faq-dp-log}